 Banking institutions in the UAE fall into a number of categories.
-Domestic commercial banks, also known as "National" banks, of which there were 21 as at 31 March 2020 (source: UAE Central Bank), are required to be public shareholding companies with a minimum share capital of AED 40.0 million and must be majority owned by UAE nationals.
-Licensed foreign commercial banks, of which there were 27 as at 31 March 2020 (source: UAE Central Bank), need to demonstrate that at least AED 40.0 million has been allocated as capital funds for their operations in the UAE.
+Domestic commercial banks, also known as "national" banks, of which there were 22 as at 31 March 2023 (source: UAE Central Bank Statistical Bulletin March 2023), are required to be public shareholding companies with a minimum share capital of AED 40 million and must be majority owned by UAE nationals.
+Licensed foreign banks, of which there were 28 as at 31 March 2023 (source: UAE Central Bank Statistical Bulletin March 2023), need to demonstrate that at least AED 40 million has been allocated as capital funds for their operations in the UAE.
 "Financial institutions" (institutions whose principal functions are to extend credit, carry out financial transactions, invest in moveable property and other activities, but which are not permitted to accept funds by way of deposits) and financial and monetary intermediaries (money and stockbrokers) may also be licensed to operate within the UAE.